 A crucial factor in Vegeta's victory over Shadow — his ability to outlast Shadow's super form is the decisive factor.

 While this applies to both Terminator and Robocop by virtue of literally being Made of Iron, Robocop proves to be much tougher.

 Boomstick: Bucky captains the best named spaceship of all time, the Righteous Indignation, which is now the new name for my penis.

 Idiot Ball: During the analysis of Shao Kahn, Boomstick claims the only reason Kahn could start his rise to power was because the Elder Gods, assigning him the role of advisor to the dragon king Onaga, held onto the ball with a vicegrip. invoked

 "Good job on that one, gods.
 Heck, why did they even think this guy◊ needed a bodyguard!?"

 Wily to Eggman.
 Wily's robot is destroyed and begs his surrender to Eggman.
 Eggman in his giant Death Egg Robot stomps on Wily and crushes him to death and then Eggman realizes that the person he crushed was a robotic dummy.
 The real Wily reappears in a new robot and surprises Eggman.

-Miley Cyrus also gets impaled by a falling sword in the Justin Beiber vs. Rebecca Black battle, the falling sword in question was from said fight, and was sent flying after Rebecca's friend's car exploded, eventually landing in Miley's cranium, killing her.
+Miley Cyrus also gets impaled by a falling sword in the Justin Beiber vs. Rebecca Black battle; the falling sword in question was from said fight and was sent flying after Rebecca's friend's car exploded, eventually landing in Miley's head, killing her.